You can’t improve what you don’t measure. While we all know it’s true, KPIs, metrics, and goals are often hard to measure and keep a track of.

 Then, in the second part, you ask “how it should be” which taps into their expectations.

-The way you measure the output is by letting the customer choose between Strongly Disagree and Strongly Agree scale.
+The way you measure the output is by letting the customer choose between the Strongly Disagree and Strongly Agree scale.

-After you get the answers, the difference between expectations and the reality will reveal the gap (or its lack!) of how your customers would like to be treated and how they’re treated.
+After you get the answers, the difference between expectations and reality will reveal the gap (or its lack!) of how your customers would like to be treated and how they’re treated.

 SERVQUAL is a great way to find holes in your customer service and to learn about customers’ expectations.

-Your service can be only as good as your employees are.
+This is one of the most important customer service KPIs.
+Why?
+Because your service can be only as good as your employees are.
 There’s no substitute for a knowledgeable and kind representative on the other side of the phone.

 And that’s why it’s key to measure your employees’ engagement.